Azure/Azure-Sentinel/Hunting Queries/Hunting_Scripts/ssh_brute_force.md

     | project MACAddress_s, PrivateIPAddress=PrivateIPAddresses_s, PublicIPAddress=PublicIPAddresses_s, Host
 )
 on $left.Host == $right.Host
-| take 3
-| extend SourceIP = IPAddress
+| extend SourceIP = IPCustomEntity
 | extend AccountCustomEntity = Account
 | extend HostCustomEntity = Host
-| extend IPCustomEntity = IPAddress
 | extend Timestamp = TimeGenerated
 | order by TimeGenerated desc

 // *** Search for host across logs *** //
 // Lets search over all of our data using that host name
-// Replace HOST_NAME with the name of the host from the first above query search "MSTICALERTSLXVM2"
+// Replace HOST_NAME with the name of the host from the first above query search "HOST_NAME"
 | where TimeGenerated >= ago(7d)
 | summarize count() by $table
 | order by count_ desc